jsonerrorsjavascriptnodedebugging

 seen.add(obj);

-return Object.values(obj).some(v => hasCircular(v, seen));
+return Object.values(obj).some(v => isCircular(v, seen));

 }

-console.log(hasCircular(obj)); // true or false
+console.log(isCircular(normalObj)); // false

 Common Culprits in Node.js Projects

-• Linked lists, trees with parent pointers
+• Linked lists and trees with parent pointers — classic algorithm data structures

 Try JSON Formatter